Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 #include <stdio.h>
 ```

-This directive states that the information is `<stdio.h>` is to be "included" into the program before it is compiled. `<stdio.h>` contains information about C's standard I/O library.
+This directive states that the information in `<stdio.h>` is to be "included" into the program before it is compiled. `<stdio.h>` contains information about C's standard I/O library.
 C has a number of *headers* like `<stdio.h>`; each contains information about some part of the standard library.
 The reason we're including `<stdio.h>` is that C, unlike some programming languages, has no built-in "read" and "write" commands.
 The ability to perform input and output is provided instead by functions in the standard library.

 Directives always begin with `#` character, which distinguishes them from other items in a C program.
 By default, directives are one line long; there's no semicolon or other special marker at the end of a directive.